SeriousEmail/seriousemail-php/README.md

 # seriousemail-php

-A PHP class to help access the Serious.Email API and trigger HTML email sends.
-You may send one or more emails and as many emails as your account allows.
+This is a PHP class to help access the Serious.Email API.
+The Serious.Email API leverages Serious Email's HTML email templating system and analytics while allowing you to trigger sends from your own server.
+You may send one or more emails simutaneously and as many emails as your account allows.

 ## Getting Started